rh-mobb/documentation/docs/rosa/custom-alertmanager/README.md

 1. Create an AlertManagerConfig for User Workload Monitoring

 > Note: This next command assumes the existing `config.yaml` in the `user-workload-monitoring-config` config map is empty.
-You should verify it with `kubectl get -n openshift-user-workload-monitoring get cm user-workload-monitoring-config -o yaml` and simply edit in the differences if its not.
+You should verify it with `kubectl get -n openshift-user-workload-monitoring cm user-workload-monitoring-config -o yaml` and simply edit in the differences if its not.

 ```bash
 cat << EOF | kubectl apply -f -